 You can use a spoon, but I do find that using a whisk helps infuse the cardamom into the milk more effectively.

-Find lots of cosy drinks for breakfast or a mid-afternoon treat, including these favourite recipes:
+Find lots of cosy drinks for breakfast or a mid-afternoon treat, including my tasty nutmeg milk and these favourite recipes:

 - 2 cups non-dairy milk

 - In a small pot, heat the milk and sprinkle in the cardamom.
 Whisk to help the spice infuse into the milk and heat on low-medium for about five minutes until it is warm but hasn't come to a boil.

 - Take off the heat and drizzle in the honey.
 Whisk to help it dissolve into the milk.

 - Place a small strainer over your cups and pour the milk through.
 Serve immediately and enjoy!